music-encoding/guidelines/_guidelines-v3/07-analysis/03-analysisMetricalConformance.md

 value of **@metcon** on the measure level can usually be computed based on the values of its layer and staff sub-elements.

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample177.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample177.xml" valid="true" version=page.version %}

-{% include plainExample.html example="./v3/examples/analysis/analysis-sample178.xml" valid="true" %}
+{% include plainExample.html example="examples/analysis/analysis-sample178.xml" valid="true" version=page.version %}